rafasanmartinez/relay-client-guide/README.md

 You can use this project by checking out the different tags that correspond to the respective lessons in the Relay site documentation.

+The code in the `App.js` file contains comments with the explanations that you need to better understand how to make it to work.

-## Configure and run this labeled sample: rendering-queries
+## Configure and run this labeled sample: rendering-fragments

 This project connects to the Github GraphQL server.
 You can find information about it in the [Github GraphQL API](https://docs.github.com/es/graphql) site.